-AWS Billing 101 for Cloud Practitioner Exam
+AWS Billing and Pricing 101 for Cloud Practitioner Exam

 For AWS usage, you are billed for the support plans, and the resources you utilize.
 Billing and Pricing is 16% of the Certified Cloud Practitioner Exam, so it's imperative that you get a good grasp on the different support plans and the resource billings, as well as ways you can monitor consumption.
-Support Plans There are … Continue reading AWS Billing 101 for Cloud Practitioner Exam
+Support Plans There are … Continue reading AWS Billing and Pricing 101 for Cloud Practitioner Exam

-AWS EC2: Elastic Compute Cloud
+Amazon EC2: Elastic Compute Cloud

-AWS Mnemonics: Simple Flash Cards
+AWS Mnemonics: Flash Cards

 How to set up a WordPress site on EC2